MMw-Unibo/INSANE/README.md

 ### Running the daemon

 Before starting the daemon, you need to provide a few configuration parameters in a configuration file.
 An [example](configs/nsnd.cfg) is provided.
 By default, the daemon will look for a `nsnd.cfg` file in its working directory.
-You can change the file location by using the `--config` command line argument.
+You can specify a different file location by using the `--config` command line argument.
 You need to fill out the configuration file with the correct parameters for your machine.

 Then, invoke the the daemon executable (`nsnd`).